digama0/mm0/mm0.md

 Variable inference
 ---

 A theorem may reference variables inside types and formulas that are not explicitly bound in the declaration.
 Variable inference is the process by which these variables, declared in the local scope, are automatically inserted into the theorem statement.
+To prevent ambiguity of inferred variable order, `term`s and `def`s are not permitted to use inferred variables, although `def`s may infer dummy variables used in the definition.

 Additionally, at this stage variables are organized into two types, bound variables and regular variables.
 Dummy variables (in dot binders) are always bound.
 A variable is considered regular unless it is required to be bound.